Resistance: A Human’s Guide To Surviving The AI Revolution [Opinion]

 An Uncertain Future

 From manufacturing machines to driverless cars to self operated check stands, artificially intelligent robots are poised to replace as much as 50 percent of the human workforce in the next 20 years, according to Wired.
-Some humans will transition to operators charged with monitoring the machines, but there will still be significant loss of jobs, which will force a radical change in society.
+Some humans will transition to operators charged with monitoring the machines, but there will still be a significant loss of jobs, which will force a radical change in society.

 Without the need to center life around work, human society will transform, but no one is sure what form it will take.